School of Engineering, Computing and Mathematics

 Our labs

-The Games Development Lab provides the hardware and software tools for students to design, develop and test real-world games.
-Leveraging engines such as Unity and Unreal, students are able to practice their skills; developing and deploying highly creative, innovative and interactive games.
-The hardware systems in these labs provide the necessary computation and graphical processing for timely rendering and compiling.
+Design, develop and test real-world games in our Games Development Lab.
+Leveraging engines such as Unity and Unreal, you're able to practice your skills; developing and deploying highly creative, innovative and interactive games.
+Our hardware systems provide the necessary computation and graphical processing for timely rendering and compiling.

 Placements